 It is also important to point out that while human suffering in the Western world is primarily associated with negative experiences such as hunger, sickness, old age, and physical pain, we believe that suffering is taking place at a much more mundane level.
 In fact, we believe that you experience and witness suffering each and every day.
 At the level of the ego, human beings suffer anytime things don’t go exactly their way or when they briefly experience unwanted circumstances.
 Think about when you see others get upset in a traffic jam, come home to find your significant other frustrated with work, or sit next to someone on the subway who just seems down.
 For these reasons, we believe that true compassion should be described as feeling and acting empathetically towards every living being, including yourself, on a continual basis.

 Why is Compassion Important:

-Another reason why compassion is so important to develop is because it allows us to feel connected to those around us.
-It is widely believed that human connection is a vital component of life-satisfaction, and by taking the time to cultivate it within ourselves, we can feel a greater connection to friends and strangers alike.
-Lastly, it is important to point to the fact that science has recently shown how compassion is one of the most instinctual human drives, so by acting compassionately towards others and ourselves, we actually move closer towards living from our truer and unconditioned self.
+Another reason why compassion is so important to develop is that it allows us to feel connected to those around us.
+It is widely believed that human connection is a vital component of life satisfaction, and by taking the time to cultivate it within ourselves, we can feel a greater connection to friends and strangers alike.
+Lastly, it is important to point to the fact that science has recently shown how compassion is one of the most instinctual human drives, so by acting compassionately towards others and ourselves, we actually move closer to living from our truer and unconditioned selves.